abhishekgoenka/training/angular/lab1/README.md

 *   Understand various Angular files
 *   Understand routing

+# Node
+Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.

+## NPM
+You can use NPM to handle both production and development dependencies.
+Production dependencies are modules that must be present for your application to run.
+Development dependencies include tooling and type definitions that you only need while coding and that you don’t need when running the application.

 # Install Angular CLI
 The Angular CLI is a tool to initialize, develop, scaffold and maintain Angular applications. [wiki](https://github.com/angular/angular-cli/wiki)